drug-design/course/docs/chapters/success-stories-in-drug-discovery.md

     ![](https://media.drugdesign.org/course/success-stories-in-drug-discovery/captopril_comp3.png){: loading=lazy }
 ### Following the Discovery

+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/following-discovery-70c0d3c4'><i class='fa fa-play' aria-hidden='true'></i></button>

 ![](https://media.drugdesign.org/course/success-stories-in-drug-discovery/captopril_following.png){: loading=lazy }
 #### Recent Structure of Captopril-ACE Complex

-Although conceived from a structure-based perspective, the first X-ray complexes of inhibitors of ACE appeared only recently.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/recent-structure-captopril-ace-complex-670f1e4c'><i class='fa fa-play' aria-hidden='true'></i></button>Although conceived from a structure-based perspective, the first X-ray complexes of inhibitors of ACE appeared only recently.
 The thiol group was found to bind to a Zinc atom and the carboxyl group forms hydrogen bonds with three residues: Lys-551, Tyr-520 and Gln-281 (and not arginine, as imagined 30 years earlier).
 It is interesting to note that the study reveals that the ACE protein actually bears little 3D similarity to that of carboxypeptidase-A.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[nce]: New Chemical Entity: a compound not previously described.